More than half of the world’s population lives in urban areas, surrounded by an overwhelming flow of distractions.

 I believe we are witnessing the dehumanization of our world.

 New generations grow in fast-paced, individualistic artificial environments.
 As humans, we keep competing with each other, constantly detaching ourselves from nature and -inevitably- from each other, failing to recognize that interconnection and collectivism is what keeps humanity evolving.

-Out of touch is a shout of awareness of how far we are letting ourselves drive away from love and humanity.
+“Out of touch” is a shout of awareness on how far we’ve driven ourselves away from natural reality.